gratefulcheddar/pinkdocs/README.md

 # pinkdocs
 Developer Documentation for Pinkcoin

 This is currently a work in progress.
-The website can be previewed at (https://gratefulcheddar.github.io/pinkdocs).
+All pages require review.
+These docs were bootstrapped with Bitcoin's Developer Reference.
+While Pinkcoin is a long distant clone of Bitcoin, it's codebase is fairly old and a lot more changes have gone into Bitcoin since.
+The website can be previewed at https://gratefulcheddar.github.io/pinkdocs.

 ### Installation

 Pinkdocs uses [MkDocs](https://mkdocs.org), which uses Python, HTML, and CSS to build documentation from simple Markdown files.
 Installation instructions for MkDocs can be found [here](http://www.mkdocs.org/#installation).

 After downloading this repo, use the `mkdocs serve` terminal command in the Pinkdocs directory and open a browser to (localhost:8000) to run your own local documentation.
 This will auto-reload when any changes are made to the source code.

 ### Directory Structure